etdev/algorithms/notes.md

 There's another optional third parameter, which is used to give information about the caller etc.

+### Ruby `rand` function
+The `rand` function generates a decimal from (0.0, 1.0), never actually hitting either of those values.
+So if you have a probability value for something, like p = 0.5, you can compare it directly against the output of `rand`.

 # Rails notes
 When to add an index